Cristóbal Campos

-Cristóbal Alejandro Campos Véliz (born 27 August 1999) is a Chilean former professional footballer who played as a goalkeeper.
+Cristóbal Alejandro Campos Véliz (born 27 August 1999) is a Chilean footballer who plays as a goalkeeper for Unión Glorias Navales in the Tercera B.

 Club career

+Universidad de Chile

 A product of Universidad de Chile youth system, as a young player, in 2017 Campos was loaned to Portuguese club Alcanenense, in addition to a brief test step in Sporting CP.

-Despite not making his debut in the Chilean Primera División, he played his first official match for Universidad de Chile in a 2020 Copa Libertadores game versus Inter de Porto Alegre on February 11, 2020.
-Campos was released on December 28, 2023, after being accused of domestic violence.
+Despite not making his debut in the Chilean Primera División, he played his first official match for Universidad de Chile in a 2020 Copa Libertadores game versus Inter de Porto Alegre on 11 February 2020.
+Campos was released on 28 December 2023, after being accused of domestic violence.

+San Antonio Unido

 On 20 March 2024, Campos joined San Antonio Unido in the Segunda División Profesional de Chile.